 command of Captain Welsh and in 1826, Darrang with rest of Assam passed under

 considered to be plain.
-On the north there exist the Udalguri District and mighty Brahmaputra flows along the southern boundary of
+On the north and east side there exist the Udalguri District and mighty Brahmaputra flows along the southern boundary of

 and Dhansiri.
 The forests within

 the district provide good amount of timber to the timber units.